Backend-Interview-Questions/JavaScript-Interview-Question/List of Questions asked in the interview- for Entire batch  - Sheet1/List of Questions asked in the interview- for Entire batch  - Sheet1.md

-Javascript Questions: diff betn = and == , async await, try catch, arrow function , diff betn setTimeout and setInterval, callback some logical questions like how to get object with specific key val pair from array of object. had to write in google doc
+Javascript Questions: diff betn = and == , async await, try catch, arrow function , some logical questions like how to get object with specific key val pair from array of object. had to write in google doc